erdosmiller/lv-pid/README.md

 LV-PID
 =================

-LV-PID is an open source LabVIEW library that provides a simple PID with selectable integrator anti-windup.
+LV-PID is an open source LabVIEW library that provides a simple PID with selectable integrator anti-windup method.

 Installation
 ------------